 Real estate investing is the purchasing of property to own, manage, rent, or resell for a larger profit.
-No matter what you’re trying to do with your property, you need to first determine the status of the overall real estate market to help you decide whether or not it’s in suitable condition to partake in.
+No matter what you’re trying to do with your property, you need to first determine the status of the overall real estate market to help you decide whether or not it’s in a suitable condition to partake in.

-How To Tell if The Real Estate Market is in Suitable Condition
+How To Tell if The Real Estate Market is in Suitable Condition?

-When determining the conditions of the real estate market, you need to not only do so yearly, but monthly as well, seeing as the conditions typically rotate in continuous cycles.
+When determining the conditions of the real estate market, you need to not only do so yearly but monthly as well, seeing as the conditions typically rotate in continuous cycles.

 Specific conditions to look into include: